 Picture from: http://www.autismafter16.com/article/01-18-2013/always-advocating

 How many times have you been in a facility and heard “Oh, you’re just speech.”
 I have.
-Yes, I’m just speech.
-Yes, I have a very important job of making sure that a patient is safe with a diet, rehabilitating the patient’s swallow to make them safe with the consistency they desire, setting up a cognitive program so that person can function as independently as possible, making sure oral care is complete and appropriate to reduce the risk of pneumonia.
+Yes, I’m the Speech Pathologist.
+Yes, I have a very important job of determining if there is a diagnosis of dysphagia and what is causing the dysphagia, rehabilitating the patient’s swallow to make them safe with the consistency they desire, setting up a cognitive program so that person can function as independently as possible, making sure oral care is complete and appropriate to reduce the risk of pneumonia.
 Just because I’m not the person that is going to come in and put your patient back into the bed doesn’t mean my job is not important.

 It is true.
 We do need to advocate for instrumental assessment.
 Otherwise it’s a guessing game.
 At ASHA 2015, there was a great session on instrumental assessment vs. bedside assessment by Coyle, Leder and McCaullaugh.
 One of my take-away messages: “Once the mouth is closed, everything is inferred.”
 “The clinical bedside exam is a series of pass-fail screens.”
 “We need more than a cough to determine that a patient might aspirate.”
 “No part of bolus flow or the pharyngeal phase can be assessed without instrumentation.”